XCTEQ/XCFit/README.md

 You will get access to lots of predefined BDD style human readable steps.
 It's not mandatory to use those steps unless you wish.

-**Don't like Pre-defined steps, you can easily override the steps, covered in the later section [here](#advise-on-using-pre-defines-bdd-style-steps)**
+**Don't like Pre-defined steps?
+You can easily override the steps, covered in the later section [here](#advise-on-using-pre-defines-bdd-style-steps)**

 ![image](https://github.com/Shashikant86/xcfitgif/blob/master/pre-defined_xcfit_steps.gif)

 ## Setting Fastlane for XCFit

-[Fastlane](https://fastlane.tools/) is a awesome tool for iOS Continuous Delivery which automates most of the iOS development tasks.
-We can use it to run tests written using XCFit, We can setup sample `Fastfile` using XCFit command
+[Fastlane](https://fastlane.tools/) is an awesome tool for iOS Continuous Delivery which automates most of the iOS development tasks.
+We can use it to run tests written using XCFit - we can setup sample `Fastfile` using XCFit command

            $ xcfit setup_xcfit_fastfile

-This will create template Fastfile with all the required lanes.
+This will create a template Fastfile with all the required lanes.
 You can replace the YOUR_SCHEME, WORKSPACE and other variables as required.
 We can then run

            $ fastlane xcfit

-This will run all our tests using Fastlane that will be easy to plug it with any CI server.
+This will run all our tests using Fastlane, which will be easy to plug into any CI server.

 ![image](https://github.com/Shashikant86/XCFit5-GIF/blob/master/fastfile.gif)

 ---

 # Setting Cucumberish BDD Scenarios in Xcode

 ## Setup 'iOS UI Cucumberish Test Bundle' Target

-- From Xcode, create a new app(Or use existing app) and selct File ---> New ----> Target
+- From Xcode, create a new app (or use existing app) and selct File ---> New ----> Target

 - Now Select 'XCFit' for iOS app and Click on 'Cucumberish UI Test Bundle'

-- Once Clicked on the target e.g 'Cucumberish UI Test Bundle' Xcode will create UI testing target with all the required files with Bridging header for Cucumberish UI Testing.
-It create Page Object Pattern with all required files with screens, steps definitions and Cucumberish initialiser swift file.
+- Once Clicked on the target e.g 'Cucumberish UI Test Bundle' Xcode will create the UI testing target with all the required files with a Bridging header for Cucumberish UI Testing.
+It creates Page Object Pattern with all required files with screens, steps definitions and Cucumberish initialiser swift file.

 Let's see what is inside the Cucumberish templates.